cabral-tiago/pygame-evert/README.md

 ## Installing required Python modules

-After installing Python, open a Terminal or Command Prompt, navigate to this project's folder, and run **one** of the following lines down bellow.
+***After installing Python***, open a Terminal or Command Prompt, navigate to this project's folder, and run **one** of the following lines down bellow.
 If it fails, try another line.
 If all of them fail, make sure you installed Python properly on your system, and make sure it's accessible from your Terminal or Command Prompt.

 `pip install requirements.txt`